pdang411/Ollamachat/README.md

 Chat with Ollama docker application.
 Download code file and run in docker command prompt to your folder  contain Ollamachat.
 Use VScode or any other IDE open folder .

-remote set up in window change enviroment in windows
+remote server set up in window change enviroment in windows

 **Change API for Ollama local or remote host  "OLLAMA_HOST "0.0.0.0"